DPDisc: From Factoid Questions to Data Product Requests for Open-World Data Product Discovery over Tables and Text: : Transforming table-text QA to Data Product Discovery Instances

 \subsection{Setup and Notation}

 \textbf{From QA to DPR.} Existing table-text QA focuses on narrow, specific questions (e.g., ``Which player scored the most goals?'').
 In contrast, DPRs are broader and span multiple related tables and passages (e.g., ``Collect data to analyze team performance trends over five seasons'').
-We bridge this gap by clustering and discovering related table-text QAs into coherent data products, then generating realistic DPRs that abstract the underlying analytical needs.
+Bridging this gap requires moving beyond isolated QA pairs toward coherent analytical units.
+To this end, we cluster semantically related table--text QA instances into data product candidates and generate realistic DPRs that abstract the underlying analytical intent shared by the cluster.